 Bachelor of Arts in Comparative and World Literature

 To ensure adequate planning of a student's program, all majors must consult an advisor regularly throughout their undergraduate years.
-Students who are interested in pursuing a teaching credential in English with a comparative literature emphasis in addition to the B.A. in Comparative Literature should consult the credential requirements section in this Bulletin and meet with an advisor in the Department of Comparative and World Literature.
+Students who are interested in pursuing a teaching credential in English with a comparative literature emphasis in addition to the B.A. in Comparative and World Literature should consult the credential requirements section in this Bulletin and meet with an advisor in the Department of Comparative and World Literature.

 Following departmental guidelines, all students will complete a portfolio prior to graduation.